pwnjack/journal/_posts/2016-02-02-digital-ocean-an-ocean-of-possibilities.md

 ---
 Tired of struggling with all those hosting companies, server management, DNS configurations, and tedious tasks?

-Here&#8217;s a smart solution to centralize them all if you have a developer mindset.
+Here's a smart solution to centralize them all if you have a developer mindset.

 The folks at <a href="http://www.digitalocean.com" target="_blank">Digital Ocean</a> has made the implementation of virtual server completely effortless.
 You can create a virtual machine in something close to 55 seconds.